HOSTED-POWER/docs-turbostack-app/quickstart.md

 !!!

 ### External Partner Integration (optional)
-*Ihis section is only relevant if you're working with a partner that needs access to your account to configure the environments and/or has to be notified about support tickets etc.*
+*This section is only relevant if you're working with a partner that needs access to your account to configure the environments and/or has to be notified about support tickets etc.*

 If you're a customer working through a partner, from now on referred to as "Hosted Partner" -*pun intended*-, TurboStack provides a seamless integration process.
 Request to link your account to the Hosted Partner using our innovative "teams" feature.
-The Hosted Partner can then supply you a unique code, enabling you to seamlessly join your account.
+The Hosted Partner can then supply you with a unique code, enabling you to seamlessly join your account.

-When the partner is linked to your account, the partner will automatically be linked to your account and they will for example be able to get support ticket notifications (if enabled).
-Furthermore they will be able to control your environments and servers via our TurboStack® GUI portal.
+When the partner is linked to your account, they will automatically be linked to your account, and will for example be able to get support ticket notifications (if enabled).
+Furthermore, they will be able to control your environments and servers via our TurboStack® GUI portal.

 Under Customer Center > Managed Contacts > Teams you will find the invite team button where you can invite the partner as soon as you received the "Invite Code"